amiralles/abacus/README.md

 	return n1 + n2
 }

-// Although if your code depends on functions like this, you'll be up for surprises. int IncCount(int num) {
+// This is not OK, and if your code depends on functions like this, you'll be up for surprises. int IncCount(int num) {
 	_count+=num;
 	return count;